Elsa Widding

-Elsa Britt Madeleine Olefjord Widding (born 24 January 1968 in Gothenburg) is a Swedish politician, energy specialist, author and commentator.
+Elsa Britt Madeleine Olefjord Widding (born 24 January 1968) is a Swedish politician, author and commentator.

 She was an advisor to the Swedish government on energy and infrastructure issues, and gained public notice in 2009 for her opposition to the state-run energy company Vattenfall buying out Dutch energy company Nuon due to the financial consequences of the decision which became known as the Nuon affair.
-Since the 2022 Swedish general election, she has been a member of the Riksdag for the Stockholm County constituency as a member of the Sweden Democrats.
+In the 2022 Swedish general election, she became a member of the Riksdag for the Stockholm County constituency representing the Sweden Democrats.
+On 1 May 2023, she left the party to become an independent politician.

 Biography

 Education and professional work

 Widding holds a master's degree in engineering and environmental sciences from Chalmers University of Technology which she gained in 1993 and then a degree in business from INSEAD.
 She worked in the energy sector, first for the Norwegian energy supplier Statkraft and then for various positions at Vattenfall.
 Between 2008 and 2010, she was a government advisor to Sweden's Ministry of Enterprise, Energy and Communications and since 2014 has been a private consultant to energy companies.